 Agility enables you to be more present and discern the best time to communicate.
 A flexible schedule enables you to update information seamlessly and in real time.
 Anticipation avoids tension and considerably improves communication between clients and creatives, and between your team members.

 In short, a dynamic film production schedule enables you to adapt to changes in real time and keep moving efficiently towards the final objective.

-A collaborative schedule is seen 20 times more than a static one
+Collaborative schedules are seen 20 times more than static ones

 Obviously, at Skeem we love it and can’t recommend anything else!

 A static schedule in Excel or equivalent is often never re-opened after the first consultation… So it’s (almost) useless.
 Not to mention the fact that you have to keep updating and sending back a new version, which usually loses everyone for good.

 The arrival of collaborative platforms has revolutionized the way we engage our collaborators over time, using the video production schedule as a place for exchange and communication.
 We can quickly add to this the ease with which tools like Skeem allow you to edit a new schedule at the start of a project, and we’re usually won over… 😉